larq/zookeeper/README.md

-See [examples/larq_experiment.py](examples/larq_experiment.py) for an example of how to use Zookeeper to define all the necessary components (dataset, preprocessing, and model) of a Larq experiment: training a BinaryNet on CIFAR-10.
+See [examples/larq_experiment.py](examples/larq_experiment.py) for an example of how to use Zookeeper to define all the necessary components (dataset, preprocessing, and model) of a Larq experiment: training a BinaryNet on MNIST.
 This example can be easily adapted to other Larq or Keras models and other datasets.